sanoop12/Trajectory-GitHub-Task/README.md

 ```
 This branch is X commits ahead of Tinkerhub-NSSCE:main Compare and Pull request
 ```
-Click on pull request and follow along to create a pull request to this repo.
+Click on the `compare and pull request` button, add an appropriate title and decription and finally click `create pull request`
 <br>

 ## What next?